 Project description, for information purposes.

-Defines all used source files.
+Defines all used source and resource files.
 The build system will keep track of changes of these files.
+Resources files will be translated to language-specific to binary data declarations.

 Can be used instead of 'sources' in simple projects.
 Defines the main source file which is compiled and used as the entry point for recursive dependency scanning.